100% Student Satisfaction

-Our highly popular and always oversubscribed BA (Hons) Social Work course scored 90% student satisfaction in 2018's National Student Survey, a fantastic endorsement from our students.
+Our highly popular BA (Hons) Social Work course scored 100% student satisfaction in 2019's National Student Survey, a fantastic endorsement from our students.

 Our courses gives you the professional and academic training you need to qualify as a social worker in England.

-We are ranked on 3rd place in London for the overall satisfaction of our courses by the students in the NSS 2018.
+We are ranked Number 1 for overall satisfaction in the sector by the students in the National Student Survey 2019.

 UEL social work programmes are taught by experts in the field.
 All teaching staff are professionally qualified and registered social workers, and lectures are lively, highly participative and interactive.
 The majority of placements are in east London, a diverse and multicultural environment.
 This provides unique opportunities for our students as you put theory into practice, giving you a wide range of experiences that is valuable to employers.